RetroPie/RetroPie-Docs/docs/Mapping-a-Controller-for-Intellivision.md

 ## Mappings in a Keyboard Hack File

 To create a keyboard hack file, it is a case of taking each joystick event and mapping it to the appropriate INTV controller input.
-The latter is detailed in [official documentation](http://spatula-city.org/~im14u2c/intv/jzintv-1.0-beta3/doc/jzintv/kbdhackfile.txt) and the relevant section is given below:
+The latter is detailed in the [official documentation](http://spatula-city.org/~im14u2c/intv/jzintv-1.0-beta3/doc/jzintv/kbdhackfile.txt) and the relevant section is given below:

 <pre>
 Controller inputs start with one of the following four prefixes: